ublue-os/website/docs/images/bluefin/admin.md

 Check the [Fedora Silverblue User Guide](https://docs.fedoraproject.org/en-US/fedora-silverblue/) for more information.

-## Remote Management (Todo)
+## Remote Management

+!!!
+Info "This feature is incomplete"

 Bluefin includes Cockpit for machine management.
-We're hoping to include more out of the box management templates, please file an issue if you're interested in helping complete this feature.
+We're hoping to include more out of the box management templates, please [check this issue](https://github.com/ublue-os/bluefin/issues/271) if you're interested in volunteering.

 ## Verification